 The position of their hands when clasped can represent different levels of tension.
 If their hands are clasped in front of them, like on a table or resting in front of them when their elbows are placed on their knees, they are probably experiencing mild tension.
 This behavior is often exhibited in waiting rooms.
 On the other hand, if a person clasps their hands in front of their face or above their head, you can perceive high tension.
 Also, the tighter the grip, the more self-restraint they are exhibiting.
 By reading this body language, you may be able to mitigate their stress level based on your response.

 When people clasp or cross their hands in front of their groin, they are often showing strong feelings of insecurity and nervousness.
 Though similar, it expresses more vulnerability than arm crossing.
 Covering the groin area can also send a message of submissiveness, shyness, and innocence.
 In business coaching, it is recommended to avoid this stance if you want to appear assertive and decisive.

 Interpreting hand body language can be further supported by other, simultaneous facial microexpressions and body language.
 To understand the whole picture, you need to look at the whole picture.
-If you want to learn how to uncover a person’s true thoughts and feelings, John English offers a Reading Others Workshop: Discover Truth About Lies.
+If you want to learn how to uncover a person’s true thoughts and feelings, DR WEBER COACHING offers a Reading Others Workshop: Discover Truth About Lies.
 There is limited space for this powerful two-day workshop on reading others and learning to make sense of truth and lies.